 11: The Sea Before Us by Sarah Sundin | I couldn’t not add a novel by this talented author.
 Her books are fantastic studies in how to write a compelling historical novel – even in a setting that might not ordinarily have any joy.
 Amazon | Goodreads

-That’s it for this week’s Top Ten Tuesday.
+That’s it for this week’s Top Ten Tuesday: red, white and blue!
 What colors or types of books did you feature today?
 Did you spotlight patriotic books in this ‘top ten Tuesday red, white and blue’ topic or go in a totally different direction?
 Share all your thoughts down below.
 If you joined today’s meme, make sure and leave your Top Ten Tuesday links below so I can visit – or simply introduce your blog.
 I’d be glad to visit your bookish spaces.

 Thank you for visiting Finding Wonderland.